next-dev-team/nextjs-next-boilerplate/README.md

 ---
+Author: Sila Rim
+License: MIT
-abstract: This is the docs auto generate if want to change it check in src/docs
+Note: This is the docs auto generate if want to change it check in src/docs
-author: Sila Rim
-title: NextJS Next Boilerplate
+Title: NextJS Next Boilerplate
 ---

 # NextJs Next Boilerplate